hilbix/pyrfb/README.md

 Prerequisites:

-- Python 2.7 or later
+- Python 2.7 and Python 3.x (transitioning to Python 3 slowly)
 - Some of my tools, see https://github.com/hilbix/src
 - Linux (perhaps it works with CygWin)
 - NginX with PHP-FPM